leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

    :Panel:     :menuselection:`Physics --> Fluid --> Noise`

 Adding noise to the gas simulation creates a finer detailed looking simulation on top of the base.
-This makes it possible to add more details to gases (i.e. fire and / or smoke) without changing the overall fluid motion.
+This makes it possible to add more details to gases (i.e. fire or smoke or both) without changing the overall fluid motion.

 .. seealso::

    Fluid noise is an implementation of `Wavelet Turbulence for Fluid Simulation
    <http://www.cs.cornell.edu/~tedkim/WTURB/>`__.

-Besides unlocking parts ff the UI, enabling *Noise* lets the cache know which simulation data to read.
+Besides enabling parts of the interface, checking *Noise* lets the cache know which simulation data to read.
 If, for example, *Noise* is enabled but there is no noise simulation data to read it will show an empty domain.
 The checkbox does not reset the cache and can be used to switch the view between base resolution and noise view.

 .. _bpy.types.FluidDomainSettings.noise_scale:

 Upres Factor
    Factor by which to enhance the resolution of the noise.
-The scaling factor is coupled to the :ref:`Resolution Divisions<bpy.types.FluidDomainSettings.resolution_max>`.
+The scaling factor is coupled to the :ref:`Resolution Divisions <bpy.types.FluidDomainSettings.resolution_max>`.

 .. _bpy.types.FluidDomainSettings.noise_type: